 The eighteen different conservancies in the Savi private conservancy all have good hunting opportunities.
 Malilangwe Wildlife Reserve is good for hunting, bass fishing and animal safaris.
-Gonarezhou National Park is famous for the hunting of its extremely aggressive elephants.
+Gonarezhou National Park is famous for the extremely aggressive elephants.
 These elephants are aggressive because of poaching and this behaviour has been taught to the baby elephants who are also aggressive and will chase hunters.
 Hunting elephant in Gonarezhou is more dangerous and full of adventure.
 The elephants in the northern area and western hunting areas of Hwange, Ma na Pools and the Zambezi Valley are more approachable.

 Lions are especially dangerous in the early morning, night and the late evening and this behaviour does not change in any part of the country.